RBC Apprentice Programme

 When is the next Apprentice audition?
 And what should I expect?

-All positions for The National Ballet of Canada’s 2013/14 Apprentice Programme have been filled and we are no longer accepting applications.
-Please refer back to this page in August when we will post new information about auditions for the 2014/15 Apprentice Programme.
+All positions for The National Ballet of Canada’s 2014/15 Apprentice Programme have been filled and we are no longer accepting applications.
+Please refer back to this page in the fall when we will post updated information about auditions for the 2015/16 Apprentice Programme.

 What if I have other questions?